matthew-tfs/mjcb.io/content/blog/00003-windows-nt-351-on-hyper-v.md

 I ran into a few issues with running this very old operating system as a virtual machine on Hyper-V a few days ago.
 I needed to do this for a personal project that I am working on, one that I have been thinking about doing for a while now.
 Since I ran into a few issues with getting this to work correctly, I thought I should share my findings and write a quick guide on how to get Windows NT 3.51 Server and Windows NT 3.51 Workstation running on Hyper-V.

 The issue that I kept encountering was the installer would constantly crash during installation because of a problem with the Network Adapter.
-I needed the ability to run Windows NT 3.51 Server as a Domain Controller instead of a standalone Server, so removing the Network Adapter at installation time was not an option for me.
+I needed the ability to run Windows NT 3.51 Server as a Domain Controller instead of a standalone server, so removing the Network Adapter at installation time was not an option for me.

 {{< toc >}}